Hsiu-YiLin/hsrac-homepage/README.md

 There will also be a redesign of the pages in the nav bar.

-The backend of these pages are built with Ruby on Rails.
+The backend of these pages are built with:
+- Ruby on Rails.

 The frontend are built with: